ketansahu07/Face-Recognition-with-python/README.md

-# Facial Recognition with Python
+# Face Recognition with Python

 This is a simple program in python that uses face_recognition module to recognize faces in images.
 Opencv module is used for making rectangles and text area around the face.